 Who’s your best friend in the morning?
 A good cup of coffee.
 Of course!
-Whether you drink your coffee as a wake-up ritual, for a little pick-me-up, or just because you enjoy the taste in peace, many people love their brew and wouldn’t want to skip it.
+Whether you drink your beverage as a wake-up ritual, for a little pick-me-up, or just because you enjoy the taste in peace, many people love their brew and wouldn’t want to skip it.

-Sometimes we see some new coffee systems disrupting the mainstream market in the coffee industry but what’s the last coffee innovation you can think of?
+Sometimes we see some new coffee systems disrupting the mainstream market in the industry but what’s the last coffee innovation you can think of?
 And how long ago is that?
-Perhaps it’s time for a new coffee startup to turn the market upside down.
+Perhaps it’s time for a new startup to turn the market upside down.

-We did a little research and found five really interesting coffee startups out there.
+We did a little research and found five really interesting startups out there.
 They are not necessarily in competition with each other, so you might see more from all of these in the near future.
 Grab yourself a good cup of coffee and let’s see what we got here.

 Spinn IoT coffee makers talk with Alexa and your phone

-It’s self-cleaning, it has a grinder, there’s no waste (except for the used coffee, of course), can be integrated with other systems like Alexa, orders new coffee as the bean container is about to grow empty, and it can be programmed to prepare your morning coffee for the right time.
+It’s self-cleaning, it has a grinder, there’s no waste (except for the used beans, of course), can be integrated with other systems like Alexa, orders new coffee as the bean container is about to grow empty, and it can be programmed to prepare your morning coffee for the right time.
 Okay, the last one isn’t that innovative but it’s still very useful in my opinion.

 Become a Coffeepreneur with Wheelys Café

-The team at Wheelys Café is building a franchise system for people to become their own boss and start being a coffee entrepreneur with their own little mobile coffee shop.
+The team at Wheelys Café is building a franchise system for people to become their own boss and start being a coffee entrepreneur with their own little mobile shop.
 They supply the Wheeler with tools, recipes, and everything they need to become successful only by brewing good coffee on the streets and selling it.

 A lot of positive vibes are coming from this startup.
 Upgrade your shop with a Turkish coffee module or give your customers some snack with the crêpe module.
-If you see one of the 600 Wheelers who are already doing this, grab a coffee and listen to their story.
+If you see one of the 600 Wheelers who are already doing this, grab a cup and listen to their story.

 Sudden Coffee is that new kid on the instant coffee market

 The product of Sudden Coffee is simply put instant coffee that tastes good and not like brown water.
-They try to offer the best tasting instant coffee and also did a great job on the product design.
+They try to offer the best tasting instant beverages and also did a great job on the product design.

 They put the powder in cool-looking vials, that you can also easily take with you if you’re going someplace where they don’t brew coffee (what?!
 I know, right…).
 This is something you can’t easily judge until you’ve tried it but the press liked it.